SNNafi/media_store_plus/README.md

 # Status

 This is an active project as `MediaStore` is the future of accessing files in android.
 There's a lot of rooms to improve this plugin.
-Like writing in external storage i.e _SD CARD_.
-Currently it supports only the internal storage.

 # Support the package (optional)